ayurvedic enema therapy and basti benefits

-The Ayurvedic medicated implant treatment known as Basti, involves the introduction of medicinals such as sesame oil, coffee, acidophilus, or a herbal decoction in a liquid medium into the rectum following a water enema.
-This treatment is useful for cleaning out the length of the colon, hydrating the body and freeing the lower body from stress and stagnation.
+The Ayurvedic medicated implant treatment known as Basti involves the introduction of medicinals such as sesame oil, coffee, acidophilus, or a herbal decoction in a liquid medium into the rectum following a water enema.
+This treatment is useful for cleaning out the length of the colon, hydrating the body, and freeing the lower body from stress and stagnation.

-If you are suffering from parasites or yeast, add 1tsp. of Vidanga, and /or Neem powder is useful in a formula called Dashmula – meaning ten roots in Sanskrit.
-If there is a tendency for gas, inflammation or mucous in the bowel, the addition of 1 tsp. of Triphala powder to the Dashmula is another popular formula.
+If you are suffering from parasites or yeast, add 1tsp. of Vidanga, and /or Neem powder in a formula called Dashmula – meaning ten roots in Sanskrit.
+If there is a tendency for gas, inflammation, or mucous in the bowel, the addition of 1 tsp. of Triphala powder to the Dashmula is another popular formula.